 Recommendations are also rigorously and transparently backed by peer-reviewed science, with links to research papers and explanations of the science behind each recommendation provided in the platform.
 And InsideTracker does its own science, with a 2018 paper published in Scientific Reports, a Nature imprint, that “shows the statistically significant improvements in biomarkers from initial (baseline) measurement to follow-up measurement, after recommended nutrition interventions were followed by participants.”

-InsideTracker’s life extension blood tests are bundled into packages ranging from a DIY home kit measuring just seven biomarkers, to the “Ultimate” plan covering 43 biomarkers.
-Biomarkers for the Ultimate plan include at least 11 of the 20 mentioned in our best longevity biomarkers piece, plus markers for other minerals and vitamins, and a full blood panel.
+InsideTracker’s life extension blood tests are bundled into packages ranging from a “First Responder Panel” measuring just nine biomarkers, to the “Ultimate” plan covering 48 biomarkers.
+Biomarkers for the Ultimate plan include at least 12 of the 20 mentioned in our best longevity biomarkers piece, plus markers for other minerals and vitamins, and a full blood panel.
 The “Essentials” package is a little more stingy, covering only 4-5 (depending on how you count them) of the biomarkers we discussed, but with a few additional ones like magnesium levels.

-Other than the home kit (which is available internationally), InsideTracker plans include a blood test at any Labcorp location in the U.S. and Canada, with the option to pay an additional $96 for a mobile blood draw that comes straight to your home.
-And if you already have blood results from your doctor or another source, and just want the tailored recommendations, InsideTracker has a $49 option where you can upload your data and be able to track and get recommendations within their dashboard.
+InsideTracker plans include a blood test at any Quest location in the U.S. and Canada, with the option to pay an additional $99 for a mobile blood draw that comes straight to your home.
+And if you already have blood results from your doctor or another source, and just want the tailored recommendations, InsideTracker has a $119 option where, up to 30 times a year, you can upload your data and be able to track and get recommendations within their dashboard.

-Their offerings are rounded out with a blood biomarker-based “InnerAge” biological age test that purports to measure your biological (as opposed to chronological) age similar to Morgan Levine’s phenotypic age calculator (though more expensive and with a proprietary algorithm they haven’t released yet).
+Their offerings are rounded out with a blood biomarker-based “InnerAge” biological age test that purports to measure your biological (as opposed to chronological) age similar to Morgan Levine’s phenotypic age calculator (though more expensive and with a proprietary algorithm they haven’t released yet), and a DNA test focused on health-and-wellness biomarkers such as genetic risk for elevated LDL cholesterol (a test which we’ll cover more of in our best DNA tests article).

 2. Jinfiniti